Buckawk-32/FRC_6998_2023_bot/README.md

  FRC_6998, Season 2023 robot

 ## Generation No.1 Insights
-The one thing that is the most biggest change is the arm.
+The one thing that is the biggest change is the arm.
 We are taking out the arm for an elevator for the mock competition we have.
 We are also making our robot much less complicated, removing the transfer subsystem and arm subsystem completely, making programming much more easier

-## Generation No.2
+## Generation No.2 Insights
+Gen 2's claw was quite hard to grab hold of the cone as it would need to go up and down, and the slider had much problems than we had anticipated

+## Generation No.3
-Gen 2 consists of and integrated claw / intake attached on to the elevator on a swerve drive chassis
+Gen 3" consists of a self-made, thick, linear slider and a claw at the end of the slider

-- Intake
-    - 1 motor for the intake of cone
+1. SliderSubsystem
-    - 1 motor for the wheels uptop
+   - 1 Neo 500 in the center pulling
-    - 2 motors for the rotation of the intake
+   - 2 Neo 500 on the sides pulling as well
-    - 1 motor for the position of the intake on the slider

-- Slider / Elevator
-    - 1 motor to increase and decrease ther length of the elvator

-- Swerve Drive Subsystem
-    - Already done, look at the Swerve drive training repository

-### Problems to fix
-1. Controller config
-2. Intake should have a range of movement using kposition
-3. Rotation of Intake might need to be buttons instead of joystick
-4. Testing needs to be quickly done for mock competition

-### Testing
-1. PID vaules for each subsystem
-2. Debugging in general
+2. GripperSubsystem
-    - Debugging controller
-        - Intake rotation mapped to button or stick or trigger
-        - Intake position mapped to button or stick or trigger
-        - Slider position mapped to button or stick or trigger
-    - Debugging each subsytem
-        - Intake subsystem
-        - Slider subsystem
-3. Auto in general
-    - Autobalance
-    - PathPlanner
-    - Eventmaps
+   -

 ## The Current Goal
 Finish Gen 2, then finish testing